N3dal/analog-clock-python/README.md

 ## To-Do:
-- [ ] let the user change the framr color.
+- [ ] let the user change the frame color.
 - [ ] let the user edit the time.